freewarefocus/py400kb/README.md

 - Exit with Ctrl+Shift+Raspberry key
 - Command-line overrides for all device parameters
 - The raw keyboard & mouse inputs are shown in the terminal window (K: 00 00 00 00 00 00 00 00 or M: 00 00 00 00).
 NOTE: This output can be hidden with the --hide-events command line option
+- The --record-macro {filename} and --play-macro {filename} allows you to record a keyboard & mouse session and then play it back exactly as it occured once again

 ## Requirements